A history of Medicine at Temple

 Dr. Scott’s primary interest was performing surgery.
 First with his work as chief surgeon at the Santa Fe Hospital and later with the Temple Sanitarium, he focused the majority of his available time on surgical procedures.

-Dr. Scott had an interest in treating and preventing cancer.
-In an article entitled “What the Public Should Know about Cancer.”
+Dr. Scott wrote an article entitled “What the Public Should Know about Cancer.”

 • 1928 Scott & White trains resident physicians.